Terraform-Canvas/terraform-usecases/basic-ec2/README.md

 # Basic EC2
-Basic EC2 Setting for testing terraform.
+Simple EC2 Setting for testing terraform.

 ## How to Run
 1. Initialize your terraform configuration.